 John M. Marzo, MD

-My clinical practice has recently changed from traditional arthroscopic and sports related orthopedic surgery to focus on non-operative sports medicine and orthopedics.
-While I will still see patients with problems and complaints across the musculoskeletal spectrum, I will focus on problems of the shoulder and the knee, referring to my surgical partners when necessary.
+My clinical practice has recently changed from traditional arthroscopic and sports related orthopedic surgery to focus full time on education and research.
 The time gained from no longer going to the operating room will be used to expand my roles as a teacher and a clinical researcher.